rolftimmermans/zeromq-ng/README.md

 # Installation

-Install ZeroMQ.js NG with the following:
+Install ZeroMQ.js NG with prebuilt binaries:

 `npm install zeromq-nq`

+Requirements for prebuilt binaries:

+* Node.js 8.6+
+* Linux or macOS (10.9+)

-To link against a shared library on your system (if it has been installed and development headers are available):
+To link against a shared library on your system:

 `npm install zeromq-nq --zmq-shared`

+Make sure you have the following installed before attempting to build against a shared library:

+* A working C/C++ compiler toolchain with make
+* Python 2
+* ZeroMQ 4.0+ with development headers
+* Node.js 8.6+

+Support for previous Node.js versions is pending on stabilisation of N-API.

 # Examples